 What is reshoring

 There is also another term that many people do not understand.
 It is called reshoring.
-Reshoring is a term that is used to describe the process of bringing back certain tasks back to the home country, for a number of reasons.
-This might be political, economical, professional or just about anything.
+Reshoring is a term that is used to describe the process of bringing certain tasks back to the home country, for a number of reasons.
+This might be political, economic, professional or just about anything.

 If we should consider the case above, Company X suddenly received a notice from its directors that Argentina was going through an emergency because of political turmoil.
 Company M was shut down indefinitely in order to avoid protests on the streets.
-Company X then decided to temporarily outsource that part of HR tasks to another company in San Francisco, Company P. Tasks that were previously nearshored to Company M were reshored to Company P.
+Company X then decided to temporarily outsource that part of HR tasks to another company in San Francisco, Company P. Tasks that were previously nearshored to Company M were restored to Company P.

 Offshoring vs. Nearshore Outsourcing: Which is better

 Offshoring technically means outsourcing work to a company that is located in a different country.
 Nearshore outsourcing refers to the act of offshore outsourcing work to a country that is closer in time zones, similar in terms of working style and not too different culturally.
 There are several benefits and disadvantages to both.
 Let us take the example of the U.S. and the U.K.

 When an American or British company wants to hire IT professionals, they usually seek Indian or Filipino professionals.
 This is mostly because IT professionals in India are cheaper to hire, have a better education and speak at least a decent level of English.
 American and British companies pay only a fraction of what they would have paid, had they hired professionals from their own countries.
 It is also possible that their own professionals are not as well-trained as the Indian ones, because of the differences in technical education and the emphasis given to it.